jonwaterschoot/plugdata-daisy-simple/index.md

 This site has info on the basic things you'll need to start building and programming a Synth and/or audio FX device.

+## Watch these videos first, they'll make everything easier to digest here

+This website contains a lot of text, each time I try to be coherent and complete, i end up with lengthy info.
+The videos made by Wasted Audio, the current maintainer of HVCC, are a good way to get insight into how the HVCC compiler works and how Plugdata is one of the ways that the compiler can help convert code.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/XKohpWGTKsQ?si=TPU_sbOkSPxXVzE8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Watch this one next:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/-li27LeH4ZY?si=L-bVxzjuf8Tw0WZI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Skills needed

 {: .new}